Great Britain 1953 |

 The crown was a large coin, and did not circulate well.
 However, crowns were generally struck in a new monarch's coronation year (true of each monarch since George IV and up until the present monarch in 1953, with the exception of George V).

 The George V 'wreath' crowns struck from 1927 to 1936 (excluding 1935 when the more common 'rocking horse' crown was minted to commemorate the King's Silver Jubilee) depict a wreath on the reverse of the coin and were struck in very low numbers.
 Generally struck late in the year and intended to be purchased as Christmas gifts, they did not circulate well with the rarest of all dates, 1934, (mintage just 932) now fetching several thousand pounds each.
-The 1927 'wreath' crowns
+The 1927 'wreath' crowns were struck as proofs only (15,030 minted).

 With its large size, many of the later coins were primarily commemorative.
 The 1951 issue was for the Festival of Britain, and was only struck in proof condition.
 The 1965 issue carried the image of Winston Churchill on the reverse, the first time a non-monarch or commoner was ever placed on a British coin.
 According to the Standard Catalog of coins, 9,640,000 were minted, a very high number at the time, making them of little value today except as a mark of respect for the World War II leader.